DUNE/femb_python/README.md

 Core functions for DUNE/SBND cold electronics UDP readout (python version)

+## Do this first!

+You must manually compile the root C++ files into executables before setting up the python packages.
+Just run:

+./setup.sh

 ## Python 2

 It's a pain to compile ROOT with support for python3, so by default we use